Are you looking for your next challenge? Then, look no further.

 The bill is however not readily available and most of these rare high-value bills are at the hands of collectors.
 The $100,000 bill has the face of Woodrow Wilson.

-Like most of the high value bill, the $100,000 was printed during World War II.
+Like most high-value bills, the $100,000 was printed during World War II.
 It features the face of Woodrow Wilson.

 In as much it was discontinued, it still is a legal bill that you can transact with.